History of Moldova in Timeline

 In June 2022, Moldova was granted candidate status for membership in the European Union.

-By July 2022, there were 3 million internet users in Moldova, representing approximately 76% of the population.
+By July 2022, Moldova had 3 million internet users, approximately 76% of the population.

 By July 2022, there were more than 3 million internet users in Moldova, constituting some 76% of the population.

-In July 2022, the United Nations Development Programme announced it would transfer over 1,600 films from the Moldova-Film archive.
+In July 2022, the United Nations Development Programme announced it would be using equipment to transfer more than 1,600 films from the Moldova-Film archive.

-October 2022: Defense Minister claimed military equipment is outdated
+October 2022: Defense Minister claims outdated military equipment

-In October 2022, Defense Minister Anatolie Nosatii claimed that 90 percent of the country's military equipment is outdated and of Soviet origin.
+In October 2022, Defense Minister Anatolie Nosatii stated that 90 percent of Moldova's military equipment is outdated and of Soviet origin, dating back to the 1960s and 1980s.

-In October 2022, EU representatives welcomed positive developments in Moldova such as the ratification of the Istanbul Convention and the adoption of legislation on hate crime.
+In October 2022, EU representatives welcomed positive developments in Moldova, such as the ratification of the Istanbul Convention and the adoption of legislation on hate crime.
+They encouraged authorities to address shortcomings identified by OSCE/ODIHR and the Venice Commission.

 A 2022 survey during the Russian invasion of Ukraine indicated that only 11% of Romania's population supports an immediate union with Moldova.